irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 [Monica Xu](https://monicaxu.me/) took a brief hiatus from her aspiring [music career](https://youtu.be/vYrI1rcj-z4) to intern on our Bulk IO team.
-Her team's broadly responsible for getting data in and out of CRDB as fast as possible (think import/export and backup/restore).
+Her team's broadly responsible for getting data in and out of CRDB as fast as possible (specifically import/export and backup/restore).
 Monica made several contributions in this area, including enabling [progress tracking](https://github.com/cockroachdb/cockroach/pull/55511) for dump files, supporting [dry run](https://github.com/cockroachdb/cockroach/pull/56080) [imports](https://github.com/cockroachdb/cockroach/pull/56587), and improving `pg_dump`[^pg-dump] compatibility.
-There were kinks to be worked out with the latter seeing as how CRDB only supports a [subset](https://www.cockroachlabs.com/blog/why-postgres/) of Postgres syntax, which can be problematic when processing `pg_dump` files as is.
+There were kinks to be work out with the latter seeing as how CRDB only supports a [subset](https://www.cockroachlabs.com/blog/why-postgres/) of Postgres syntax, which can be problematic when processing `pg_dump` files as is.
 The particular set of questions Monica helped address was what